sonalisaraswat/Digit-Recognition-using-python/README.md

 Source code in the file named "Minor.py" of this repository.

 Outputs:
+The input image is coverted to a row of pixels, which is stored in the excel sheet "array.csv", this is now converted into a 28*28 pixel image.

 <img src = "https://github.com/sonalisaraswat/Digit-Recognition-using-python/blob/master/Figure_1.png" width="60%" height ="200">

+The data from this excel sheet is used to predict the digit written in the input image, using the "decision tree classifier".

 <img src="https://github.com/sonalisaraswat/Digit-Recognition-using-python/blob/master/Capture.PNG" width="300">